LastFlame/Wakanda/README.md

+## Notes
+We know that sometimes the ending videos don't work, that's because we were using and old unity version and the video player is buggy.

 ## Project Technologies
 This project is [made with Unity](https://unity3d.com/) and all the source code is written in C#.
 For the movement of all the actor we've used the [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm), but we've removed the oblique movement for design purposes.